Akbar: Relation with Jains

-Akbar regularly held discussions with Jain scholars and was also greatly impacted by their teachings.
+Akbar regularly held discussions with Jain scholars and was impacted by their teachings.
 His first encounter with Jain rituals was when he saw a procession of a Jain Shravaka named Champa after a six-month-long fast.
-Impressed by her power and devotion, he invited her guru, or spiritual teacher, Acharya Hiravijaya Suri to Fatehpur Sikri.
-Acharya accepted the invitation and began his march towards the Mughal capital from Gujarat.
+Impressed by her power and devotion, he invited her guru, Hiravijaya, to Fatehpur Sikri.
+Hiravijaya accepted the invitation and travelled to the Mughal capital from Gujarat.

-Akbar was impressed by the scholastic qualities and character of the Acharya.
+Akbar was impressed with his scholarly approach.
 He held several inter-faith dialogues among philosophers of different religions.
 The arguments of Jains against eating meat persuaded him to become a vegetarian.
 Akbar also issued many imperial orders that were favourable for Jain interests, such as banning animal slaughter.
 Jain authors also wrote about their experience at the Mughal court in Sanskrit texts that are still largely unknown to Mughal historians.

-The Indian Supreme Court has cited examples of co-existence of Jain and Mughal architecture, calling Akbar "the architect of modern India" and that "he had great respect" for Jainism.
-In 1584, 1592, and 1598, Akbar had declared "Amari Ghosana", which prohibited animal slaughter during Paryushan and Mahavira Janma Kalyanak.
-He removed the Jazia tax from Jain pilgrim places like Palitana.
+In 1584, 1592, and 1598, Akbar declared "Amari Ghosana", which prohibited animal slaughter during Paryushan and Mahavira Janma Kalyanak.
+He removed the jizya tax from Jain pilgrim places like Palitana.
 Santichandra, disciple of Suri, was sent to the Emperor, who in turn left his disciples Bhanuchandra and Siddhichandra in the court.
-Akbar again invited Hiravijaya Suri's successor Vijayasena Suri in his court who visited him between 1593 and 1595.

-Akbar's religious tolerance was not followed by his son Jahangir, who even threatened Akbar's former friend Bhanuchandra.
+Akbar invited Hiravijaya Suri's successor Vijayasena Suri to his court who visited him between 1593 and 1595.
+Akbar's religious tolerance was not followed by his son Jahangir, who later threatened Bhanuchandra.